 The campaign was initiated during the time of International Overdose Awareness Day.
 You should definitely check out their creatively designed, interactive website

 ‘Lets Talk’ documentary by Sanofi to tackle Mental Health issue in Blood disorder patients

-‘Let’s Talk‘ is an immersive journey through the lives of five members of the U.S. bleeding disorders community, to show how we can gain strength through struggle, and that perhaps we aren’t so different after all.
+‘Let’s Talk‘ takes us in an immersive journey through the lives of five members of the U.S. bleeding disorders community.
+And shows how we can gain strength through struggle.

 Produced in partnership with Mental Health Matters Too, the film is intended to spark conversation, increase awareness, and decrease stigma, as stated on the campaign website.